 We recommend registering for GST if your current month and trailing 11 months of sales were equivalent to A$65,000 or about $48,000 USD.

 For most, US retailers will not have an Australian business number (ABN).
 You do not need one because a simplified GST Registration will allow you to register and pay Australian GST.

 - You do not have to prove your identity

 - You use an ATO reference number (ARN) instead of an ABN

 - You cannot issue tax invoices or adjustment notes.

 - You must lodge your GST returns and pay GST quarterly.

 - You can pay electronically via SWIFT bank transfer or credit card.

 Registration is a two-step process.

-If you are required to collect GST on low-value orders and have registered AUSid, you will update your AUSid inside of your account setting with Zonos.
-By updating your account with an AUSid your [Zonos Checkout] or [Zonos API] will automatically start calculating 10% GST on all orders to Australia, even those under the de minimus of A$1,000.
-Also, by default Australian customers will be required to pay both GST and duty at the time of checkout.
+If you are required to collect GST on low-value orders and have a registered AUSid, you will update your AUSid inside of your account settings with Zonos.
+By updating your account with an AUSid, your Zonos Checkout or API will automatically start calculating 10% GST on all orders to Australia, even those under the de minimis of A$1,000.
+Also (by default), Australian customers will be required to pay both GST and duty at the time of checkout.
 They will not have an option to pay GST or duty at the time of customs clearance.